Hidden Fees and Costs After a DUI Arrest in Florida

 - Second or subsequent DUI (carries longer periods of mandatory incarceration, higher fines and other requirements).

-Finding an Experienced Criminal Defense Attorney in Tampa Florida
+Finding an Experienced DUI Attorney in Tampa, Florida

 The attorneys at the Sammis Law Firm focus on defending individuals charged with DUI and drunk driving.
 That focus allows us to know more about each of the eight breathalyzer machines maintained by the Hillsborough County Sheriff's Office at the Orient Road Jail.

 That focus on DUI cases in Hillsborough County also allows us to know more about their standard operating procedures and each individual officer's track record.